Tonius/E-Mobile/README.md

 E-Mobile
 ========
-A mod for Minecraft that adds an item that allows players to teleport to each other using Ender Pearls.
+A mod for Minecraft that allows players to teleport to each other using Ender Pearls and a special item.